CL-CHEN-Lab/RepliSeq/README.md

 In addition, the function **writeBigWig()** requires UCSC's **wigToBigWig** application to be installed on the computer.
 It can be found at [encodeproject](https://www.encodeproject.org/software/wigtobigwig/)

+## Authors :

+Sami EL HILALI : sami.el-hilali@curie.fr

+Chunlong CHEN : chunlong.chen@curie.fr

+Don't hesitate to contact the authors or open an issue for a question or if you wish to see new features added to this package.

 ## Usage examples :

 We propose an overview of some functions usage.
 For extended documentation, please refer to the Vignette *how-to-use*.